Remote housing maintenance

-The Department of Local Government, Housing and Community Development is responsible for repairs and maintenance of remote public housing.
+The Department of Territory Families, Housing and Communities is currently responsible for repairs and maintenance of remote public housing.

 Housing inspections are conducted each year by tenancy contractors, repairs and maintenance contractors and the department.

-You can report repairs and maintenance issues to your local housing maintenance officer or the local community housing officer.
-Alternatively you can contact the Department of Local Government, Housing and Community Development.
+You can continue reporting repairs and maintenance issues to your local housing maintenance officer or the local community housing officer.
+Alternatively you can contact the Department of Territory Families, Housing and Communities.